-A regular feature from our Monthly Newsletters to Parents, written by head teacher Fi.
+A regular feature from our Monthly Newsletters to Parents, written by our Teachers.

 At this tricky tail end of the year I would like to pause and share how grateful the team are for you, our wonderful community.
 With your support, confidence and trust we have grown a kindergarten to be really proud of.
 A place where children thrive as children.
 We are looking forward to seeing you all at the advent celebration lunch.
 This year the children and team would like to provide lunch for our wonderful community to show our appreciation of everything that you have done for Pathways throughout the year.

 We are excitedly singing our Christmas carols and our advent story is plotting the nativity journey.
 So far Mary, Joseph and their donkey have walked across stones, met an angel and listened to gnomes singing.
 They are now in a forest listening to the wind and smelling the scents of home and remembering spring.

 Our emergent curriculum has seen lots of running races happening daily and a return to grapefruit juicing; children are confident working through this whole process themselves, right from shaking the tree to drinking their cup of juice.
 Inside, children’s storytelling has mostly been replaced by more active play.